Aische-en-Refail Castle

 Aische-en-Refail Castle, locally known as Château d'Aische-en-Refail, lies in the village with the same name, in the province of Namur in the Wallonia region in Belgium.

-The castle was built in the 12th century in the village of Aische on the lands of the Refayt family, close to nearby Walhain Castle.
+The castle was built in the 12th century in the village of Aische on the lands of the Refayt family, near Walhain Castle.

-In 1462 the Vaulx de Refayt family became one of the most powerful families in the County of Namur, by joining together their castle in Aische and various estates to form the seigniory of Aische.
+In 1462, the Vaulx de Refayt family became one of the most influential families in the County of Namur by uniting their castle at Aische and various estates to form the seigniory of Aische.

-Property of the Du Bois family since 1647, the castle was enlarged between 1760 and 1780 by Simon de Neuf, husband of Philippine du Bois, who added 2 wings, raised the tower, widened the moats, added a new bridge.
-The bailey, used as a castle farm, dates from the beginning of the Spanish period; the end of the 16th century.
+Owned by the Du Bois family since 1647, the castle was expanded between 1760 and 1780 by Simon de Neuf, husband of Philippine du Bois, who added 2 wings, raised the tower, widened the moats, and built a new bridge.
+The bailey, used as a castle farm, dates back to the beginning of the Spanish period at the end of the 16th century.

-From 1830 on the castle was not permanently inhabited any more and it ceased being inhabited after 1865.
+From 1830 onward, the castle was no longer permanently inhabited, and it stopped being occupied after 1865.

 Gallery